MBCProject/mbc-markdown/yfaq/README.md

 * Check whether an ATT&CK technique has been enhanced in MBC and if so, update the mapping to reflect the MBC identifier.
 * If a report does not explicitly reference ATT&CK techniques, it’s still easier to consider ATT&CK mappings before MBC mappings because ATT&CK techniques are generally higher level than MBC behaviors.
 * The ATT&CK Powered Suit browser extension is useful for quickly finding potential ATT&CK techniques.
-* The MBC matrix is useful for identifying MBC behaviors and methods even though it doesn’t have search capabilities.
+* The <a href="https://raw.githubusercontent.com/MBCProject/mbc-markdown/master/yfaq/mbc_matrix_with_ids.svg" target="_blank">MBC matrix</a> is useful for identifying MBC behaviors and methods (although it doesn’t have search capabilities).
 * If the mapping of a behavior is unclear, mark it for further consideration and move on.
-An uncertain mapping often becomes clearer later in the process.
+An uncertain behavior mapping often becomes clearer later in the process.
-* Analysis reports often contain initial compromise information that is out of scope of MBC (i.e., activity beyond the malware code).
+* Analysis reports often contain initial compromise information that is out of scope of MBC (i.e., activity independent of the malware code).

 ### How do I map an analysis product's output to MBC when I don't know the details behind the behavior indicators? ###
 Ideally, the product vendor will provide the MBC mapping, but if not and it's not possible to ask the signature developer for details, it may be best to map the indicator to all potentially relevant MBC behaviors (a one-to-many mapping).
 For example, the indicator "opened listening port" could be mapped to both [COMMAND AND CONTROL::C2 Communication](../command-and-control/c2-communication.md) and [IMPACT::Remote Access](../impact/remote-access.md).